 Step 2.4: Consider a switching signal, s_d , that indicates the on/off operational mode of the generator.
-In addition, suppose that the fuel tank is constantly refilled with R_f [kg] of fuel per time step.
+In addition, suppose that the fuel tank is constantly refilled with the amount of R_f [kg/h] per hour.
 By considering the fuel level in the tank, x_d , as the system state and using the result of Step 2.3, construct a discrete-time PWA model for a diesel generator.